What does repurposing content actually mean?

 Pull key points, quotes, interesting stats and powerful phrases from your post and turn them into social media updates.
 You can also ask questions and initiate discussions around your blog topic.
 Don't forget to include the URL to the original post to help drive traffic back to your site.

 Optimise your copy for each individual platform.
 For example, on Instagram, make sure you separate your hashtag cloud from the main update, with plenty of white space to break up the text.
 No-one likes to see a jumble of hashtags within the text update.

 For Pinterest, pull out the key points and create vertical images that stand out.

 There's no character limit on Facebook.
 However, it's best to write no more than 2 short paragraphs.
 Provide just enough information to prompt engagement.
 You're not writing a novel.

 Share discussion ideas with a link to your blog post in appropriate LinkedIn groups.
 You can also share your content directly with individual connections if the contact has shown interest.

 Take the core message, key points, interesting statistics, meaningful quotes and actionable advice in your blog post, turn them into a slide deck and upload them to SlideShare.

-Extract key points and transform them into an attractive infographic.
-Infographics are great for reaching a wider audience on more visual social media platforms like Pinterest or Instagram.
-A well-designed infographic will be liked and shared, and may even be used in mainstream publications.
-You don't have to be a graphic designer to create an infographic.
-There are plenty of templates and tools that will get you started.
+Extract key points and transform them into an attractive infographic or summary image.
+These are great for reaching a wider audience on more visual social media platforms like Pinterest or Instagram.
+A well-designed infographic / summary image will be liked and shared, and may even be used in mainstream publications.
+You don't have to be a graphic designer either.
+Design tools such as Canva and EDIT.org have plenty of templates and tools that will get you started.